priyanshr1972/NovaChad-master/README.md

-# NEWSCASTIFY:
+# NOVA CHAD:

-A Fullstack Project named 'NEWSCASTIFY' ,brings the top news headlines from world on Politics, Current Affairs, Sports, Entertainment, Technology and  Business News.
+A Fullstack Project named 'NOVA CHAD' ,brings the top news headlines from world on Politics, Current Affairs, Sports, Entertainment, Technology and  Business News.